 - 1. Log in to the Oracle WebLogic Server console.
-To access the console, navigate to http://server_name:port_number/console. - 2.
-Click Deployments in the left pane for Domain Structure. - 3.
-Click FileAdapter under Summary of Deployments on the right pane.

-- 4. Open the Configuration tab. - Open the Outbound Connection Pools tab, and expand javax.resource.cci.ConnectionFactory to see the configured connection factories. - 6.
+To access the console, navigate to http://server name:port number/console. - 2.
+Click Deployments in the left pane for Domain Structure. - Click FileAdapter under Summary of Deployments on the right pane. - Open the Configuration tab. - 5.
+Open the Outbound Connection Pools tab, and expand javax.resource.cci.ConnectionFactory to see the configured connection factories. - 6.
 Click eis/HAFileAdapter.
-The Outbound Connection Properties screen for the connection factory corresponding to high availability is displayed.
+The Outbound Connection Properties screen for the connection factory corresponding to high availability opens.
 The connection factory properties are displayed as shown in Figure 6-4.